 Samantha lives in downtown Raleigh, NC and likes to spend time enjoying all of the local events downtown has to offer with her French Bulldog, Walt.

-Samantha has a passion for advocacy and therefore practices in the fields of General Civil Litigation, Unemployment Benefits, and Criminal Defense.
+Samantha has a passion for advocacy and therefore practices in the fields of General Civil Litigation and Unemployment Benefits.
 Samantha also works closely with Peter on Business and Corporate Law.

 Campbell University, JD